ibm-cloud-docs/hp-virtual-servers/provision.md

 ### Command options
 {: #command_options}

+`--hostname HOST-NAME`
+:   The hostname that will be set within the {{site.data.keyword.hpvs}} container by using this parameter value.

 `--ssh SSH-KEY`
 :   Public half of the SSH key to access the virtual server later. `--ssh` or `--ssh-path` is required when you use an IBM-provided image.